sorseggiando te'...

 set foot in China.
 Another version of the legend has the son of an Indian raja

-being rescued from a tiger
+being rescued from a tiger by one of Grey's servants.

 The tea proved so popular in the Prime Minister's drawing room that his tea merchants, Twinings in the Strand, were given a sample and asked to come up with a close match.